Wopslang/Wops/doc/grammar.md

 ### Tokens

 Token is the word which can be used in Wopslang.
 There are four types: *Identifiers, Keywords, Operators, Punctuation, and Literals*.
 White space, formed from spaces (U+0020), horizontal tabs (U+0009), carriage returns (U+000D), and newlines (U+000A), is ignored except as it separates tokens that would otherwise combine into a single token.
-Also, the semicolon can split tokens as triggering newline or EOF(End of File).

-### Semicolons

-A newline or end of file may be trigger by the insertion of a semicolon(`;`).
-See [Tokens] to get information about breaking tokens.

 ### Identifiers